 Meconium is the dark green, sterile fecal material that is produced in the intestine before birth.
 Meconium is usually passed after birth when newborns start to feed, but sometimes it is passed into the amniotic fluid before or around the time of birth.
 Passage of meconium may be normal before birth, particularly just before or after the due date.
 But sometimes meconium passage occurs in response to stress, such as by an infection or by an inadequate level of oxygen in the blood.
-Although meconium passage may be normal in a term or postmature fetus Postterm Newborn A postterm newborn is a baby delivered after 42 weeks of gestation.
-Near the end of a term pregnancy, the function of the placenta decreases, providing fewer nutrients and less oxygen to the... read more , it is never normal for there to be meconium noted at the delivery of a premature baby Premature Newborn A premature newborn is a baby delivered before 37 weeks of gestation.
-Depending on when they are born, premature newborns have underdeveloped organs, which may not be ready to function outside... read more .
+Although meconium passage may be normal in a term or postmature fetus Postterm Newborns A postterm newborn is a baby delivered after 42 weeks of gestation.
+Near the end of a term pregnancy, the function of the placenta decreases, providing fewer nutrients and less oxygen to the... read more , it is never normal for there to be meconium noted at the delivery of a premature baby Preterm (Premature) Newborns A preterm newborn is a baby delivered before 37 weeks of gestation.
+Depending on when they are born, preterm newborns have underdeveloped organs, which may not be ready to function outside of... read more .
 Meconium passage in a premature baby most often means the baby developed an infection while in the womb.

 Meconium aspirated into the lungs also causes inflammation of the lungs (pneumonitis) and increases the risk of lung infection.